nawarhalabi/rippletagger/README.md

 # RippleTagger

-**RippleTagger** identifies part-of-speech tags (NOUN, VERB...).
+**RippleTagger** identifies part-of-speech tags (Nouns, Verbs, and so on...).
 You give it a sentence, it gives you a list of tags back.
 Tagging is the first step in many language processing tasks.

 ## Example usage